ChamPhayrin/HopeHack-Team3/README.md

   - Users can sign up, log in, and engage with the community by leaving comments for admins.

 - **Admin Management**:
-  - Admins have access to an exclusive admin page for reviewing and emailing comments users/guest makes.
+  - Admins have access to an exclusive admin page for reviewing and emailing comments made by users and guests.
+This ensures that feedback is properly managed and communication with the community is streamlined.

 - **Recent Searches**:
   - Muse allows users to view and revisit their recent searches, offering quick access to previously explored topics and artworks.